DakotaNelson/burner-phone-challenge/README.md

   - make locations/contacts called non-uniformly (i.e call some friends more than others, be in some places more than others)
   - make agents coordinate; if someone switches numbers, their friends should stop calling the old one
   - actual day/night cycle and generally more reasonable agent behavior
+  - "friends of friends" - right now, agents are uniformly likely to know each other, which doesn't make sense
+  - "mutual contacts" - if A calls B a lot, right now B is no more likely to call A, which is obviously wrong

 See Also